-• You can execute macro functions during the C-SPY startup sequence and at other predefined stages during the debug session by defining setup macro functions in a setup macro file, see Registering and executing using setup macros and setup files, page 286.
+- You can execute macro functions during the C-SPY startup sequence and at other predefined stages during the debug session by defining setup macro functions in a setup macro file, see Registering and executing using setup macros and setup files, page 361. - The Quick Watch window lets you evaluate expressions, and can thus be used for executing macro functions.
+For an example, see Executing macros using Quick Watch, page 362. - The Macro Quicklaunch window is similar to the Quick Watch window, but is more specified on designed for C-SPY macros.
+See Macro Quicklaunch window, page 425.

-- The Quick Watch window lets you evaluate expressions, and can thus be used for executing macro functions.
-For an example, see Executing macros using Quick Watch, page 287. - A macro can be connected to a breakpoint; when the breakpoint is triggered the macro is executed.
-For an example, see Executing a macro by connecting it to a breakpoint, page 288.
+• A macro can be connected to a breakpoint; when the breakpoint is triggered the macro is executed.
+For an example, see Executing a macro by connecting it to a breakpoint, page 362.